 Wait for the update is installed and restart your computer.

-So, this time we have configured an automatic Windows updates installation in the process of deploying Windows 10 using Microsoft Deployment Toolkit.
+So, this time we have configured an automatic install updates offline in the process of deploying Windows 10 using MDT 2013.
 Hope it was useful for you!